 For more information just get in touch with us via email: [email protected]

 Workshop worksheets, videos and other useful resources

 We have a wide range of worksheets, videos and resources available for you to download and use in the classroom or for CPD.
-These include worksheets from our Summer School workshops and Teacher, Technician and Adviser workshops from Summer 2020.
+These include worksheets from our Summer School workshops and Teacher, Technician and Adviser workshops.

 To find a full list of the resources available, just follow the link